 Beställningsvara.
 Skickas inom 10-15 vardagar.
 Fri frakt för medlemmar vid köp för minst 249 kr.

-This text offers an authoritative reassessment of Marxist political economy, perhaps the most significant since Althusser.
-Original reinterpretations of thinkers including Hegel, Weber, Althusser, Derrida and Adorno illuminate heated battles between Hegelian dialectics and deconstructivist criticism.
-The book seeks to make accessible the sometimes daunting thought associated with both dialectics and deconstruction drawing upon insights from philosophy, sociology, political science and critical theory.
-Finding a non essentialist way of using the immense cognitive power of dialectics accepting a limited deconstruction but challenging further deconstructionist directions represents a major breakthrough for political economy.
+Robert Albritton offers the most authoritative reassessment of Marxist political economy since Althusser.
+Original reinterpretations of thinkers including Hegel, Weber, Althusser, Derrida and Adorno cast new light on heated battles between Hegelian dialectics and deconstructivist criticism.
+The book makes accessible the sometimes daunting thought associated with both dialectics and deconstruction drawing upon insights from philosophy, sociology, political science and critical theory.
+Finding a non-essentialist way of using the immense cognitive power of dialectics - accepting a limited deconstruction but challenging further deconstructionist directions - represents a major breakthrough for political economy.

 ROBERT ALBRITTON teaches political science at York University, Ontario.
 His previous publications include A Japanese Reconstruction of Marxist Theory, A Japanese Approach to Stages of Capitalist Development, and he is co-editor of A Japanese Approach to Political Economy: Unoist Variations.